General People's Congress (Yemen)

 The General People's Congress (GPC; المؤتمر الشعبي العام) is a political party in Yemen.
 It has been the de jure ruling party of Yemen since 1993, three years after unification.
 The party is dominated by a nationalist line, and its official ideology is Arab nationalism, seeking Arab unity.

-In the course of the Yemeni Civil War, the party's founder and Leader Ali Abdullah Saleh was killed, while the GPC fractured into three factions backing different sides in the conflict.
+In the course of the Yemeni civil war, the party's founder and Leader, Ali Abdullah Saleh, was killed, while the GPC fractured into three factions backing different sides in the conflict.

 History

-The party was established on 24 August 1982 in Sana'a, North Yemen, by President Ali Abdullah Saleh, becoming an umbrella organisation that sought to represent all political interests.
+The party was established on 24 August 1982 in Sanaa, North Yemen, by President Ali Abdullah Saleh, becoming an umbrella organisation that sought to represent all political interests.
 Following Yemeni unification in 1990, and with Saleh continuing as president of the united country, it emerged as the largest party in the 1993 parliamentary elections, winning 123 of the 301 seats.
 It went on to win a majority (187) of seats in the 1997 elections amidst a boycott by the Yemeni Socialist Party.